George Weston: English Quality Biscuits

 On his return from war in 1919, Garfield Weston rejoined his father's firm and he soon began taking on managerial responsibilities, first promoted to company vice president and then general manager.
-In 1921, with the ten-year agreement barring the company from manufacturing bread having expired, and at the urging of former customers of his, George Weston went back to baking bread.
+In 1921, with the ten-year agreement barring the company from manufacturing bread having expired, George Weston went back to baking bread.
 It was around this time that Garfield convinced his father to import biscuit ovens and machinery from England.
 The result was the successful launch of "Weston’s English Quality Biscuits" in 1922.
-The new line sold for about half of the price of imported English biscuits.
 Two months later, the company reported its production line working 24 hours a day, trying to keep up with demand.
 It soon began adding additional varieties of biscuits to the new line, promoted with the slogan, "Biscuits as They Are Made in England."

 Death

-George Weston died from a stroke in April 1924, when he was 60.
+George Weston died from a stroke in April 1924, when he was 59.

 With the death of George Weston, W. Garfield Weston became president of George Weston Limited.
 He soon began a program of expansion and acquisition.

 In October 2008, the Ontario Heritage Trust unveiled a provincial plaque commemorating George Weston at the site of his former Model Bakery bread factory in Toronto.